KashifKhaan/Note-Taking-Application-Java/README.md

 ## Contributing

-Contributions to the Note Taking Application are welcome.
+Contributions to the Note-Taking Application are welcome.
 If you find any bugs, have suggestions for improvements, or would like to add new features, please submit a pull request or open an issue on the project repository.

 To contribute, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature: git checkout -b feature/my-feature.
-- Make the necessary changes and commit them: git commit -m 'Add some feature'.
+- Make the necessary changes and commit them: git commits -m 'Add some feature'.
 - Push the changes to your branch: git push origin feature/my-feature.
 - Submit a pull request detailing your changes.

 ## License
-There's no rights reserved for this project, You are free to include it in original form or modified with or without additional modification in your own project
+There are no rights reserved for this project, You are free to include it in its original form or modified with or without additional modification in your own project

 ## Acknowledgments